usnistgov/ocr-pipeline/README.md

 #### master

-IP address of the master in the form of a connection string.
-It is formated as a list but only the first element is relevant.
+The IP address of the master is in the form of a connection string.
+It is formatted as a list but only the first element is relevant.

 #### slaves